Totilarson/CorePy/README.md

 # PCAexample
 ```
 - Running PCAexample.py will run PCA-Kmeans.
 - Output files are in output folder.
-CSV file includes additional columns of data
+CSV file includes additional columns of data with colun titles Chemofacies_PCA
-- Settings.py writes a Run_settings.json file that is accessed by other scripts
+- the number of K-means clusters is selected in the settings.py file
 - Machine learning parameters for Neural model and XGBoost clustering have been added to settings
 ```